ariefzuhri/Waqtu/README.md

+# 🚧 Under Development
+Currently developing with the **Kemenag RI** database version.
+Please ⭐️ this repository if you find it useful or would like to see it completed.

-﻿Waqtu Rainmeter Prayer Time Skin
+Waqtu Rainmeter Prayer Time Skin
 ================================

 Features